-The school has a custodian who cleans twice weekly.
+The school has a cleaning company who is here twice weekly.
 Students assist teachers in daily upkeep of the classroom and halls.

 Chores

 A clean building requires the cooperation of everyone.
 Students assist in the upkeep of the facility's appearance by taking turns for daily chores.
 From time to time, students pitch in to help with outdoor projects.